allrisemai/task-management-app/README.md

 # Task Management Application

 The Task Management Application is a mobile app designed to help users manage their tasks efficiently.
-It provides features for creating, categorizing, and organizing tasks into three categories: to-do, doing, and done.
-Additionally, the app includes a passcode lock screen for added security and user convenience.

 ## Getting Started